 While you may help your child figure out a math problem or proofread an English essay from time to time, teaching him or her successful study habits and strategies is not always so simple.
 Our tutors in the Fort Smith region use a wide range of study tactics, tips and techniques to teach practical skills that can be used both inside and outside the classroom: time management, organization, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

-Getting a passing grade on a test or exam is one thing, but academic achievement is much more than numbers alone.
-This is why our study skills tutors in the Fort Smith region take a look at the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
+That's why our study skills experts in the Fort Smith region keep the big picture in mind.
+We have carefully developed our program around preparing your son or daughter for the increasing workloads and growing expectations ahead.
 That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.

 - How to use active listening.

 - Navigating college admissions requirements, including the college admission essay.

 - How to interview for a job and write an effective resume and cover letter.